seblammers/sebastianlammers.com/src/routes/posts/data-in-js-03/+page.md

 The other two comparisons both yield a *positive number*, because `3800` and `3750` are both greater than `3250`...

 In case this still does not make sense to you right now I encourage you to watch the video by The Coding Train that I link to below.
-Daniel makes an incredible job (again) at explaining and showcasing sort().
+Daniel makes an incredible job at explaining and showcasing `sort()`.

 <Accordion summary="Further resources on sort() and '...'">